Thomas Steiner (@tomayac)

 via Twitter Web App in reply to fernap3

-quicksave2k To get it working, simply include the `Sec-CH-Prefers-Color-Scheme` in the response headers `Accept-CH` and `Critical-CH`.
-The request header `Sec-CH-Prefers-Color-Scheme` will then be magically populated with the appropriate value.
+RT @quicksave2k: To get it working, simply include the `Sec-CH-Prefers-Color-Scheme` in the response headers `Accept-CH` and `Critical-CH`.…

 @slightlylate @Fyrd I’m working on something in this direction.
-Meanwhile, PWA Feature Detector (tomayac.github.io/pwa-feature-de…) is still up.
-The new thing is, no surprise, focused on Project Fugu 🐔 APIs.
+Meanwhile, PWA Feature Detector (https://t.co/LnXsnelXmf) is still up.
+The new thing is, no surprise, focused on Project Fugu 🐡 APIs.
 I’m vacationing for the next two weeks, but will h

 @mathias @argyleink The fix is easy: simply check if the result is not equal to ‘not-all’.